privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 The [Bidding service][42] exposes an API endpoint GenerateBids.
 The [BuyerFrontEnd service][22] sends GenerateBidsRequest to the Bidding service, that includes required input for bidding.
-The code for bidding, i.e. `generateBid()` is prefetched from Cloud Storage and cached in Bidding service.
+The code for bidding, i.e. `generateBid()` is prefetched from Cloud Storage, cached and precompiled in Bidding service.
 After processing the request, the Bidding service returns the GenerateBidsResponse which includes bids that correspond to each ad, i.e. [AdWithBid][49].

-_Note: If you are developing `generateBid()` following the web platform's [Chrome Protected Audience explainer][41], that also should work for execution in Bidding and Auction services._
+_Note: If a DSP develops `generateBid()` following web platform's [Protected Audience API explainer][41], that should also execute in Bidding service.
+However, certain updates will be required for [Payload optimization][51]._

 Adtech's generateBid function signature is as follows.